 Getting Started in Undergraduate Research (GSIR) is a semester-long individualized program to assist Honors students in entering and participating in undergraduate research with a faculty mentor.
-It begins with a required seminar at the start of fall semester, and each student is subsequently directed through a series of assignments and activities.
+During the semester, students in GSIR will meet in a small group (3-5 students).
+There will be an initial meeting at the start of fall semester, followed by 2-3 additional meetings, depending on students' needs.
+Each student is subsequently directed through a series of assignments and activities.
 The goal at semester's end is for each student participant to have identified a faculty research mentor in the major, and to be planning scholarly activity with that mentor for the following semester.

-Chapter 11: Getting Started with Undergraduate Research (from The Honors Handbook, 2012 edition)
+Honors Handbook, Chapter 11: Getting Started with Undergraduate Research (from The Honors Handbook, 2013 edition)

-This chapter is the required reading for GSIR students, to be completed prior to the seminar meeting on Sept.
-10 or Sept.
-13.
+This chapter is the required reading for GSIR students, to be completed prior to the initial small group meeting.

 View the webpage for URECA!: Undergraduate Research at TTU